Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 - Motivations for Threat Actors
   + Motivations range from hacktivism to cyber espionage and financial gain.
-  + A threat actor or advanced persistent threat usually seeks monetary gain.
+  + Cybercriminals usually seeks monetary gain.
 They do this by retrieving data that they can sell to a third party or by directly exploiting a victim through a ransomware attack or installation of crypto mining malware.
   + Insider threats may be following the lead of other cybercriminals by selling information to competitors.
 They may also be more personally motivated; if they have a grudge against their company or boss, they could attempt to compromise the network in retaliation.
 Finally, insider threats who plan to start a competing business may steal data to give themselves an edge.
   + Nation-state threat actors are politically or nationalistically motivated.
 They primarily seek to improve their nation’s counterintelligence.
 However, they may have more disruptive goals as well, such as espionage, spreading disinformation and propaganda, and even interfering with key companies, leaders or infrastructure.
 Regardless of their specific goal, nation-state threat actors receive state support and protection for their crimes.
   + Terrorists and hacktivists are also politically motivated but do not act at the state level.
 Hacktivists want to spread their individual ideas and beliefs, usually rooted in a social or political issue.
 Terrorists, on the other hand, aim to spread mayhem and fear to accomplish their goals.